Roy Cooper and Michael Whatley clinch US Senate in North Carolina, setting up high-stakes fall fight

 The fall election will be “a choice between a conservative champion for North Carolina, who will be an ally for President Trump in the Senate, or a champion for the failed policies of the left,” Whatley said Tuesday night.

-Cooper told reporters recently that his career is about “prosecuting violent criminals and keeping thousands of them behind bars.”
+Cooper told reporters recently that his career has been about “prosecuting violent criminals and keeping thousands of them behind bars.”

-In turn, Cooper and his allies have centered campaign attacks on Whatley’s allegiance to the president and to his past lobbying, with Cooper calling him an "out-of-touch D.C. insider.”
+In turn, Cooper and his allies have centered campaign attacks on Whatley’s allegiance to the president, with Cooper calling Whatley an "out-of-touch D.C. insider.”

 Repeating recent comments, Cooper said Tuesday night that if elected he would be a “strong, independent senator who will work with this president when I can and stand up to him when the people need me to.”